Italian Empire: End of the empire

-By the autumn of 1943, the Italian Empire and all dreams of an Imperial Italy effectively came to an end.
+In November 1941 the Italian Army was expelled by British and Commonwealth forces first from East Africa (East African Campaign), by the autumn of 1943, the Italian Empire and all dreams of an Imperial Italy effectively came to an end.
 On 7 May, the surrender of Axis forces in Tunisia and other near continuous Italian reversals, led King Victor Emmanuel III to plan the removal of Mussolini.
 Following the Invasion of Sicily, all support for Mussolini evaporated.
 A meeting of the Grand Council of Fascism was held on 24 July, which managed to impose a vote of no confidence to Mussolini.
 The "Duce" was subsequently deposed and arrested by the King on the following afternoon.
 Afterwards, Mussolini remained a prisoner of the King until 12 September, when, on the orders of Hitler, he was rescued by German paratroops and became leader of the newly established Italian Social Republic.

 After 25 July, the new Italian government under the King and Field Marshal Pietro Badoglio remained outwardly part of the Axis.
 But, secretly, it started negotiations with the Allies.
 On the eve of the Allied landings at Salerno, which started the Allied invasion of Italy, the new Italian government secretly signed an armistice with the Allies.
 On 8 September, the armistice was made public.
 In Albania, Yugoslavia, the Dodecanese, and other territories still held by the Italians, German military forces successfully attacked their former Italian allies and ended Italy's rule.
 During the Dodecanese Campaign, an Allied attempt to take the Dodecanese with the cooperation of the Italian troops ended in total German victory.
 In China, the Imperial Japanese Army occupied Italy's concession in Tientsin after getting news of the armistice.
 Later in 1943 the Italian Social Republic formally ceded control of the concession to Japan's puppet regime in China, the Reorganized National Government of China under Wang Jingwei.
+In the spring of 1943 Italian forces were expulsed from North Africa (North African Campaign).

-In 1947, the Treaty of Peace with Italy formally ended the empire that was now totally defunct.
-There were discussions to maintain Tripolitania (a province of Italian Libya) as the last Italian colony, but these were not successful.
-In November 1949 the former Italian Somaliland then under British military administration, was made a 10-year United Nations Trust Territory under Italian administration (Trust Territory of Somaliland).
-On 1 July 1960, Somalia merged with British Somaliland to form the independent Somali Republic.
+Italian troops stationed in Albania, the Dodecanese, and other Greek islands amid violent episodes such as the Massacre of Cephalonia were withdrawn starting in September 1943 after the fall of Mussolini and Italy’s subsequent surrender, which marked the end of the aspiration to make Italy a world power.
+After the end of the Second World War, Italy was stripped of all its possessions by the Treaty of Paris of 1947.